hamidgokce/MY_PROJECTS/aws/hands-on/07_28_2021-AWS Database/README.md

  - Type "delete me" nad Click "Delete".

- - Show that Automated Backups are deleted also.
+ - Show that Automated Backups are deleted also...